Ukraine

 The territory of coverage: Ukraine or worldwide.

-Limits: salary based (usually up to 2x annual salaries) or fixed amounts.
+Limits: salary-based (typically up to 2 times annual salary) or fixed amounts.

 Scope of coverage: